-Codemasters' DiRT Rally 2.0 has just arrived, and you may have heard that it's pretty darn good.
+Codemasters' DiRT Rally 2.0 is here, and you may have heard that it's pretty darn good.
 This rally simulation racer has quickly become one of our favourite PS4 racing games, thanks to its superb handling model and various gameplay tweaks giving it the edge over its predecessor.
 However, you also may have heard that this is one tough title that may be hard to get into if you're not up to speed.

 DiRT Rally 2.0 is a fantastic game, but for newcomers, it's not particularly welcoming, with no tutorials and almost all the driving assists turned off by default.
 In this guide, we'll provide rookie rally drivers with some key information and a few tips to know before you slide through the mud for the first time.